Climate Resilience

 MyRWA is helping our communities adapt to more intense rainfall, heat waves, extreme storms and the disproportionate impact these have on our most vulnerable residents.

-Wicked Cool Mystic is a regional campaign to learn how communities experience extreme heat and implement residents-led cooling solutions.
+Wicked Cool Mystic is a regional campaign to engage with communities about how they experience extreme heat and implement residents-led cooling solutions.

 The Resilient Mystic Collaborative is a partnership among 20 neighboring communities working to protect our people and places from climate-intensified risks.